vgl-hub/rdeval-documentation/docs/source/cifi.rst

 * in-silico restriction digestion of reads
 * output of all fragment combinations
-* compatibility with FASTA/FASTQ/BAM/CRAM input
+* compatibility with FASTA/FASTQ/BAM/CRAM I/O

 Two options enable these features: